 Suffice it to say that four years ago Professor Thomas told us when we were discussing West that although the encounter at the garage (he was fuelling his car) had indeed taken place, what Jim Perrin related as their conversation ‘was hardly as [he] remembered it’.
 He explained that it was greatly exaggerated and he had no recollection of the details — made so much of by Jim Perrin — when he read the passage in the book; it had no particular bearing, he said, on what he himself recalled of their exchange.

-And, as a second issue, yet arguably the most important, Professor Thomas later (on the very day he received a complimentary copy of Snowdon from Gomer Press) explained that he was considerably embarrassed when he read that Jim Perrin had dedicated it to him.
+And, as a second issue — yet arguably the most important — Professor Thomas, in a ‘phone call later, (on the very day he received a complimentary copy of Snowdon from Gomer Press) described his considerable concern and his own embarrassment when he read that Jim Perrin had dedicated it to him.
 He felt it was invidious in that the impression might be taken (as surely it was meant to be) that he knew him well and had approved.
 In fact, he was adamant, he would have had nothing to do with it and confided his reason: he knew personally, and was friendly with, a local family ‘whose daughter had been badly abused and treated most abominably by [Jim Perrin]’.
 He felt awkward, he told us, that — inadvertently — he had been involved and he had no idea that it had been Jim Perrin’s intention to use his name in that way.